Covert Surveillance of EmployeesPosted in : HR Updates on 21 October 2008

 Covert monitoring is difficult to justify under the Data Protection Act, since the requirement of fairness involves informing individuals of the monitoring.
 However, covert monitoring is likely to be lawful if you are satisfied that there are grounds for suspecting criminal activity or equivalent serious misconduct such as fraud and where letting employees know of the monitoring would prejudice its detection or prevention.

-The Information Commissioner takes the view that a good test for considering whether covert monitoring is justified is to consider whether the activity being monitored is
+The Information Commissioner takes the view that a good test for considering whether covert monitoring is justified is to consider whether the activity being monitored is of sufficient seriousness that it would be reasonable for the police to be involved (although it is

 Already a subscriber?